IkonicRes/challenge-01/README.md

 ## Features

 This page should scale correctly to any width or height, and therefore should work on any device, be it tablet, smartphone or TV.
-It has nav-links at the top so you can jump to the different content sections, and an easy to look at neat layout with even spacing.
+It has nav-links at the top so you can jump to the different content sections, and an easy-to-look-at neatly spaced layout.